-- A. Prescription medication will be kept in a locked cupboard in the nurse's office in the elementary school. - B. Students in grades 5-12 will be responsible for reporting to the nurse's office in the elementary school at the time the medication is to be given.
+- 1. Prescription medication will be kept in a locked cupboard in the nurse's office in the elementary school's health room. - 2.
 In grades K-4, individualized plans will be made for the administration of medication by the school nurse.